- App referral programs meet customers where they're at — on mobile — and incentivize them to share what they like with friends.

 TaskRabbit is another company with both desktop and mobile referral programs.
 Their referral app is a great example of how to optimize an established referral program for mobile.
 TaskRabbit enables people to find freelancers to help them with odd tasks, such as home repairs, moving, cleaning, and yard work.

 Referral message: “Refer friends to TaskRabbit.
 They get $20 off their first task.
 You get $20 off when they complete it.”

-What they’re about: Upthere offers cloud storage subscriptions and file-sharing options for all devices.
+Upthere has carefully crafted its mobile referral program to encourage long-term referral relationships with its customers.
+Upthere offers cloud storage subscriptions and file-sharing options for all devices.

-Referral CTA: “Invite friends, get free Upthere!” (pop-up prompt) “Share my invite code” (CTA button)
+Referral CTA: “Invite friends, get free Upthere!” (pop-up prompt), “Share my invite code” (CTA button)